Skip to main content

 Addie Card photo from the Library of Congress.
 French-Canadian at the Mills at Winooski

-Lewis Hine photographer of north Pownal, Vt.
+Lewis Hine photographer of North Pownal, Vt.
 This helped bring about child labor laws.

 What are some themes we heard from the public?